Xhuk/BaroonVetGroom/replit.md

 # Veterinary Clinic Management SaaS

 ## Overview
-A high-performance Software-as-a-Service (SaaS) platform for veterinary clinic management.
+A high-performance Software-as-a-Service (SaaS) platform for veterinary clinic management with comprehensive tablet optimization.
 It provides a complete solution for managing appointments, clients, pets, and medical records with real-time updates and multi-tenant support.
-Key capabilities include smart booking, robust client/pet management, a scalable real-time notification system, and intelligent tablet adaptation.
-The project aims to deliver a reliable, fast, and feature-rich platform optimized for modern veterinary practices.
+Key capabilities include smart booking, robust client/pet management, scalable real-time notification system, and intelligent tablet adaptation that automatically adjusts the interface for optimal use on 8+ inch tablets through desktop computers.
+The project delivers a reliable, fast, and feature-rich platform optimized for modern veterinary practices.

 ## User Preferences
 - Focus on performance and loading speed optimization